lfschenone/pixelmural/README.md

 * Mobile version
 * Cookies to remember things like the grid and colors
 * Set up payments
-* Replace GET for POST ajax requests where adequate
-* Draft pencil?
 * When zooming and moving, only load the pixels that change
 * Further optimise data transfer
 * Further customise Spectrum